Glossary of Foreskin Restoration Terms

 On the penis, the glans and inner foreskin are covered in mucous membrane, which

-is continuous with the outer foreskin.
+is normally continuous with the outer foreskin.
+On a circumcised penis, the inner

 - NORM